MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 ## How quotas are calculated

 In Azure Quantum, hardware and software providers define and control the quotas of their offerings.
 For obtaining detailed quota information, see each provider reference page.
-If a provider doesn't appear in the following table, then that provider doesn't define any quotas or meters.
+If a provider doesn't appear in the following table, then that provider doesn't define any quotas.

 |Quantum Computing providers | Optimization providers|
 |---|---|